-Treating a Chipped Tooth – Wellesley, MA
+Treating a Chipped Tooth – Newton, MA

 Teeth are the hardest tissue in the body, but they can chip, crack (fracture) or break.
 Treatment for a broken or chipped tooth will depend on how severely it is damaged.
 Here are some ways Dr. Ambrose may repair your broken or chipped tooth.